Frequently Asked Questions

 Outside of session

 Come to our events.
-We run a couple a week, normally attended by between 30 and 50 TGS students and that is easily the best way to connect with other musicians.
+We run a couple a week, normally attended by between 30 and 50 TGS members and that is easily the best way to connect with other musicians.

 For all courses we set up a dedicated WhatsApp group which you’re welcome to join.
 This is a place to ask questions to your tutor and fellow students or just have general conversation about guitar and music.